-To get frustrated and angry is human, and these emotions can quickly turn into defiance, disrespect, aggression, and temper tantrums if your child doesn’t know how to deal with his/her emotions.
+To get frustrated and angry is human, but these emotions can quickly turn into defiance, disrespect, aggression, and temper tantrums if your child doesn’t know how to deal with his/her emotions.

 There are several ways to teach anger management to kids so that they can regain control over their tempers.
 Anger is a normal, healthy emotion.
-But without appropriate anger management skills, kids struggle to express their feelings in an appropriate manner.
-Here are a few parenting tips:
+But without appropriate anger management skills, kids may struggle to express their feelings in an appropriate and socially acceptable manner.

-A good role model
+A good role model –

-Healthy coping skills
+Healthy coping skills –